belaidSolene/fisheye/README.md

 ## About This Project

-This project is part of a training program for the Front-end development track.
+This project is part of the OpenClassrooms program *'Développeur d'application JavaScript React'*.
 It involves creating a functional prototype for FishEye, a website designed to showcase independent photographers' portfolios.
 The goal was to develop an accessible, modular web application using JavaScript design patterns.

 The prototype includes a home page and a profile page for each photographer.
 It was developed to meet FishEye’s design and accessibility requirements, featuring dynamic data display using JSON files, media management (photos and videos) via a **Factory Method Pattern**, and various accessibility integrations to ensure usability with screen readers and keyboard navigation.